 Smaller in diameter than hog and more tender, dependent on size a hank of sheep casings will be 2 to 3 times more expensive than hog.
 Being more tender on the palate also means that they are more prone to splitting during stuffing and linking.
 The size range is typically:

-Used in the my homeland for black pudding links.
+Used in my homeland for black pudding links.
 Too tough to be considered edible by my standards.

 Because they are formed they come in a variety of sizes and are sold dry, they are more expensive than the wet casings above but because of the ease of use they have become popular in automated mass production.